 How to Find Properties That Accept Direct Bookings

-Most vacation rental owners would prefer you book direct.
-They just can't say so on the platforms without violating terms of service.
-What you can do: look for a property name or brand mentioned in the listing, Google it, find the website.
+Most vacation rental owners would prefer you book direct, they just can't say so on-platform without violating terms of service.
+What you can do: look for a property name or brand in the listing, Google it, find the website.

-Many properties in the Coachella Valley, including ours, have their own booking sites for exactly this reason.
-If you've stayed somewhere before and liked it, search the property name before you rebook through the platform.
+If you've stayed somewhere before and liked it, search the property name before rebooking through the platform.
 There's a good chance you can book direct and save the fee.

-Our properties, for reference: The Cozy Cactus in Indio (3BR, 191+ reviews, private hot tub, perfect for families or groups) and Terra Luz (3BR, private pool with sun shelf loungers, Latin-inspired design, opening May 2026) are both available at indigopalm.co.
-The Sundune in Palm Springs is available through our direct booking page as well.
+Our properties: The Cozy Cactus in Indio (3BR, 191+ reviews, private hot tub, great for families), Terra Luz (3BR, private saltwater pool, Latin-inspired design, opening May 2026), and The Sundune in Palm Springs (2BR, coastal-desert aesthetic, walkable to downtown).
+All available at indigopalm.co.

 The One-Line Summary

-If you're planning a trip to the Coachella Valley and want to see what we have, you can browse all four properties at indigopalm.co.
+If you're planning a trip to the Coachella Valley, browse all four properties at indigopalm.co.
 No service fee.
 Same houses.
-And if anything goes sideways, you're talking to us directly, not waiting in a support queue.
+And if anything goes sideways, you're talking to us directly.

-For help planning the actual trip, our Coachella Valley insider guide covers what to do once you're here, from festival weekends to quiet off-season stays.
+For help planning the actual trip, our Coachella Valley insider guide covers what to do once you're here.
 And if you're figuring out which city to base yourself in, see our breakdown of Palm Springs vs. Indio.

 Frequently Asked Questions